codegoalie/disney-blog/content/posts/2023-magicband-plus.md

 This style matches the rest of [the Disney Parks 2023 collection][1].

+Want more MagicBands?
+Check out our [full list of currently available resort pre-arrival MagicBands][2].

 If more information becomes available, we'll let you know.

 Let us know if you pick this MagicBand+ up and can share more pictures.